Where are you located?

-All Deposits are non refundable.
-We require a $100 cash deposit to secure your appointment.
-This deposit also protects our artist's time spent drawing in the event that you cancel your appointment last minute or decide you no longer want the tattoo.
+All Deposits are non-refundable.
+We require a $100 deposit to secure your appointment.
+Aside from securing your appointment, the deposit also protects our artist's time spent preparing your tattoo design in the event that you cancel your appointment last minute or decide you no longer want the tattoo.
 If you must cancel your appointment we require at least 48 hours notice in order to transfer your deposit to your next appointment.
 Any cancellations made with less than 48 hours notice will result in the forfeiture of your deposit.

 How soon can I get an appointment?

-All of our artists strive to get our clients in as soon as we possibly can.
+All of our artists strive to get our clients in as soon as possible.
 That said, some of our artists are booked out a bit further than others.
 If you would like to know what a particular artist's availability is, please call the shop and we would be happy to figure out a schedule that works for you.